How to Make Crispy, Juicy Smash Burgers at Home

 Why This Recipe Works

-The high-carbon mass of the Baking Steel stores a massive amount of thermal energy, so your first burger and your fourth get the same incredible edge-to-edge crust without the temperature dropping.
+The high-carbon mass of the Baking Steel stores a massive amount of thermal energy.
+Your first burger and your fourth get the same incredible edge-to-edge crust without the temperature dropping.
+I've tested cast iron.
+It works.
+But steel is better.
+I'd know — my family has been in the steel business for over 50 years at our shop in Hanover, MA.
+I understand this material, and I built these griddles specifically to solve the heat retention problem that cast iron can't.

 Smashing burgers on the Mini Griddle for perfect contact and crust